| Glenn Campbell's Photo Albums from Outside USA |

 In the early days, I tried to label each photo with a visible caption with my website, photo location and a copyright mark, but this became too much of a burden.
 (My photos may still be invisibly watermarked, and I am not relinquishing ownership of them.)

-Be sure to check out my Videos!
+Be sure to check out my Videos too!

 Current Equipment and Software